AnkitaSharma0502/ai-doc-orchestrator/README.md

 The goal of this project is to:

-Automatically read and understand documents
-Extract important information in structured form Identify risk level
-Trigger email alerts when required
+Extract structured data from documents using Gemini AI Assess risk levels with confidence scores
+Integrate with n8n to send email alerts for high-risk documents Provide a user-friendly interface for document analysis

 ## Approach: